Arcblock Price Tops $0.12 on Top Exchanges (ABT)

 Buying and Selling Arcblock

-It is usually not currently possible to buy alternative cryptocurrencies such as Arcblock directly using US dollars.
-Investors seeking to trade Arcblock should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Arcblock using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Arcblock directly using U.S. dollars.
+Investors seeking to trade Arcblock should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Arcblock using one of the exchanges listed above.

 Receive News & Updates for Arcblock Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Arcblock and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.